Axonopathy in dogs: causes, symptoms and treatment options

 The symptoms of axonopathy develop gradually and often worsen over time.
 The most common signs include:

-• Muscle loss and paralysis : As the disease progresses, muscle mass decreases and symptoms of paralysis occur.
+• Muscle atrophy and paralysis: As the disease progresses, muscle mass decreases and paralysis occurs.

 Diagnosis of axonopathy

-The diagnosis of axonopathy is made through a comprehensive neurological examination and additional tests:
+Axonopathy is diagnosed through a comprehensive neurological examination and supplementary tests:

 Treatment of axonopathy

-There is currently no cure for axonopathy.
-Treatment therefore focuses on relieving symptoms and improving the affected dog's quality of life.
-The main therapeutic approaches include:
+Axonopathy is currently incurable.
+Treatment therefore focuses on alleviating symptoms and improving the quality of life of the affected dog.
+Key therapeutic approaches include:

-If the pain can no longer be controlled with medication and the quality of life is severely reduced, the option of euthanasia should be considered.
-In such cases, an intensive discussion with the veterinarian advisable.
+If pain can no longer be controlled with medication and quality of life is severely impaired, the possibility of euthanasia should be considered.
+In such cases, an in-depth discussion with the doctor is necessary.
+Veterinarian advisable.

 Support for affected dogs